ml-evs/optimade-gnome/README.md

   directly from static files, using the `optimade.yaml` file.
 - Use the `optimake` CLI to create an OPTIMADE-compliant JSONL file, then host it wherever you like...

-## Caveats

-- Unfortunately no convex hull distances were included directly in this dump, so they are not present here.